TheZoq2/dcs_on_linux/README.md

 ## Getting it working manually

 Both versions need some winetricks applied.
-For standalone, use `winetricks`, for proton use `protontricks 223750`
+For standalone, use `winetricks`, for proton use `protontricks 223750`.

 Start the game once first to create the prefix, then run
 ```
 <tricks command> vcrun2017 corefonts xact d3dcompiler_43
 ```

-This should be all it takes to get standalone working
+This should be all it takes to get standalone working/

 ### Fixing Steam version permanent crashing

-If your game crashes in the steam version, it will permanently fail to start after that.
+If your game crashes in the Steam version, it will permanently fail to start after that.
 To fix that: remove `drive_c/windows/system32/lsteamclient.dll` which was created in the crash, and the game should start back up fine.